Befriending Service

 Phone or email us using the information below;

-Referring is simple – you can phone us on 01224 712808 and we will complete a referral form over the phone.
+Referring is simple – contact Avril Cooper on 07475 940726 and we will complete a referral form over the phone.
 Alternatively, we can send you a referral form by post or email, or you can download one here and email it to us at befriending@thelivingwellproject.org.uk

 get involved